CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - Is relatively easy to get started
 - Out of the box search functionality is robust
+- Provides fantastic support for arbitrary searches

 Cons:

-- Out of the box, `type: "message"` was not accepted by the server
+- Out of the box, `type: "message"` was not accepted by the server; we would likely need to fork or at least figure out to get it accepted
 - Exposing functionality not necessarily part of HAPI FHIR server is more difficult
 - At least locally, searches were pretty slow
 - Increases the deployment complexity as another system and infrastructure needs to be maintained
+- Linking back to the lineage data will be complicated/inefficient

 #### Azure cognitive search